 Options Dialog

-You can define all HostMonitor's settings in the Options dialog window.
-Customize the color palette for windows, colors for HTML logs & reports, mailer parameters, proxy settings, log file formats, options for utilities, etc. Options are categorized on different pages and navigation is made through a convenient tree structure.
-Some parameters can be defined from the command line.
+You can define "global" HostMonitor's settings in the Options dialog window.
+Customize the color palette for HTML logs & reports, mailer parameters, proxy settings, log file formats, options for utilities, etc. Options are categorized on different pages and navigation is made through a convenient tree structure.

 network monitor: options